 Scholastic serves customer needs with customized support for literacy instruction, by providing comprehensive core and supplemental literacy and reading programs which include print and digital content as well as providing assessment tools.
 These materials are designed to support instruction-based teaching and learning, and are generally purchased by district and school leadership, both directly from the Company and through teacher stores and booksellers.
-The Company's offerings include comprehensive reading programs such as Scholastic Bookroom and Guided Reading, early childhood programs such as PreK On My WayTM and comprehensive literacy programs such as Scholastic LiteracyTM.
-In addition, the Company offers summer learning products to provide students with increased access to books and learning opportunities over the summer.
-During fiscal 2023, the Company acquired Learning Ovations, Inc., a U.S.-based education technology business and developer of a literacy assessment and instructional system, and integrated the acquired technology into its new K-3 phonic program, Ready4ReadingTM, which was launched in June 2023.
+The Company's offerings include research-based literacy solutions such as the Ready4ReadingTM phonics curriculum and the comprehensive early childhood program, PreK On My WayTM.
+In addition, the Company offers summer learning programs to provide students with increased access to books and learning opportunities over the summer.